tritech-cyber/python2019/README.md

 When you want a mapping from keys to values, use a dict.
 (For example, when you want a telephone book which maps names to phone numbers: {'John Smith' : '555-1212'}).
 Note the keys in a dict are unordered.
 (If you iterate through a dict (telephone book), the keys (names) may show up in any order).
 References:
 https://www.w3schools.com/python/python_sets.asp
-for x in alpha looks at all the elements in the set and assigns one at a time to the x variable.
-The following is an excellent resource. https://www.programiz.com/python-programming/set
+https://www.programiz.com/python-programming/set
 <pre>
 git commands